Strength By Fitness

 The first image from the study lists a wide range of foods across a per-serving comparison of meat and milk alternatives across nutritional content, ( A ), health impact ( B ), environmental damage ( C ), and cost ( D ).

-Now, I can hear some of you going “Why am I such a downer to talk about all these processed high-protein products”?
+Now, I can hear some of you going, “Why am I such a downer to talk about all these processed high-protein products”?

 The reason is this.

-It is extremely beneficial to consume around 2.0 grams of protein per kilo of body weight and day or more.
-Omnivores can get away with slightly less since they max out protein-related benefits already with 1.6g/kg/day, but we plant-based folks ( and older omnivores ) need slightly more protein due to lower absorption for both groups and lower amino acid levels in plant-based foods.
-For elderly there is also the issue of a slight increase in anabolic resistance ( you´r bodies inertia to exercise ) it is only marginally worse than a healthy fit 30 year old, but many small pebbles increases the importance of a higher-protein intake for the elderly and the plant-based, together with regular strength training, of course.
+Omnivores can get away with slightly less since they max out protein-related hypertrophy, and protein synthesis benefits already around 1.6g/kg/day.
+But we plant-based folks ( and older omnivores ) need slightly more protein due to lower absorption for both groups and lower amino acid levels in plant-based foods.
+For the elderly, there is also the issue of a slight increase in anabolic resistance (your body’s inertia to exercise ), which is only marginally worse than a healthy fit 30-year-old, but many small pebbles increase the importance of a higher-protein intake for the elderly and the plant-based.

 Comparing products and outcomes.